- User Issues

 The Model D rowers supporting legs have black rubber feets as standard.
 Personally I think a mat is most needed to protect your flooring or carpets against dripping sweat during very intensive rowing.
 There are no vibrations from the rowing machine if it is working properly.

-Normally you do not need a mat under your indoor rower.
+Normally you do not need a mat under your indoor rower ( paid link ).
 A mat can eliminate slippage if this problem occur during extreme intensive rowing.

 - 4. Outside usage of the Concept 2 Model D RowerMore